thongonary/HbbIN/README.md

 ======================================================================================

 This is the Tensorflow 2.0 implementation of the model in this paper

 E. Moreno et al., Interaction networks for the identification of boosted Higgs to bb decays, [arXiv:1909.12285](https://arxiv.org/abs/1909.12285) [hep-ex]

-For the PyTorch implementation as well as plots making functionality, please refer to https://github.com/eric-moreno/IN
+For the original PyTorch implementation as well as plots making functionality, please refer to https://github.com/eric-moreno/IN

 Requirements
 ======================================================================================